SQLCODE917/aws-cloudformation-minecraft/README.md

 ## Todos and Ideas

 - IPv6 support
-- Decouple the User Script from the template
 - Automatic clean up of old Bedrock distributable versions
 - Tools to easily restore Worlds from a backup file
 - Stream logs from the server to CloudWatch